milen855/alx-system_engineering-devops/0x01-shell_permissions/README.md

 "sets the mode of the file hello to this"
 #!/bin/bash
 "sets the mode of the file hello the same as olleh’s mode"
+#!/bin/bash
+"adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
+Regular files should not be changed"